priv-kweihmann/meta-sca/docs/casestudy/adv_security.md

 ### Hardening of recipes

-As Dave is using C/C++ code it's recommended to used at first the hardening options that GCC provides.
+As Dave is using C/C++ code it's recommended to use at first the hardening options that GCC provides.
 These will check if some recommended options are used in every recipe.
 This heavily increases hardening in all binaries.

 As we are using bitbake, it's also recommended to use the bitbake-hardening checks.